armin-pfaeffle/sass-autocompile/README.md

     With this parameter you can define a filename pattern for the output filename of each output style, including a relative or absolute output path.

-    You can use `$1` and `$2` as placerholder for the original basename respectively the file extension.
+    You can use `$1` and `$2` as placeholder for the original basename respectively the file extension.
 Furthermore you can add a relative or an absolute path where compiled files are stored to.
 For example: When you compile `Foo.sass` and have `..\css\$1.minified.$2.css` as filename pattern, the resulting filename will be `Foo.minified.sass.css` and is stored in the relative path `..\css\`.

     **Note**: There is a short form for combining the *compile* and *filenamePattern* parameter.
 For Example:
     ```